Monday 9 March 1942

 A major reorganization ordered by President Roosevelt in an Executive Order of 28 February 1942 goes into effect today.
 A Zone of Interior (ZI) is established under General George C. Marshall as Chief of Staff.
 There are three autonomous commands: Army Ground Forces under Lieutenant General Lesley J. McNair, Army Air Forces under Lieutenant General Henry H. "Hap" Arnold, and Services of Supply (later designated as Army Service Forces) under Major General Brehon B. Somervell.
 The Army Air Forces (AAF) goes out of existence.

-In addition to these moves, the division of responsibilities in the naval high command are clarified.
+In addition to these moves, the division of responsibilities in the naval high command is clarified.
 Admiral King is made Chief of Naval Operations in place of Admiral Stark, who is given command of US naval forces in European waters.

 |"2nd Engineer Miss Victoria Drummond, MBE, MN, prepares for action against the enemy."
 9 March 1942. © IWM (A 7842A).|